nikolaichow0809/po_sd/README.md

-# po_sd
+# Using linear programming to solve a portfolio optimization problem with stochastic dominance constraints
-Using linear programming to solve a portfolio optimization problem with stochastic dominance constraints
+In this notebook, we will examine the concept of stochastic dominance and its application in a portfolio optimization problem.
+Specifically, we will look at a method proposed by Dentcheva and Ruszczyński (2003) that incorporates stochastic dominance constraints into the optimization process.
+Using Python, we will demonstrate the use of this method with an example from Dentcheva and Ruszczyński (2003).